 Other trade-in programs

 Walmart has offered a similar deal in years past, but they haven’t announced one in a while.
 We’ll report it here when they do.

 Car seat maker Clek will recycle your seat (of any brand, not necessarily theirs) in a slightly convoluted way.
-You’ll have to buy a shipping label from the site for $25.99-$39.99 and use your own box to send the seat back to them.
-Then you’ll get a credit for the amount you spend on shipping to use toward a purchase on the Clek site.
+You’ll have to buy a shipping label from the site for $35.99-$49.99, which comes with a custom shipping and recycling bag to send the car seat back to them.
+Then you’ll get a credit for either a $10 off or 10 percent off coupon to use toward a purchase on the Clek site.

 Earlier, we discussed not selling or donating a car seat if it has been in an accident, is expired, or was recalled.
 However, you can reuse or pass along the seat if it’s still in good condition and doesn’t fall into any of those aforementioned categories.
 To find out if your car seat qualifies for reuse, answer the questions on Consumer Reports’ website.